-This page contains information about six young cadets graduated from our Cadetship Programme last month.
+This page contains information about six young cadets graduated from our Cadetship Programme in September 2018.

 Six young people graduated from the Council Cadetship Programme at a pride-filled ceremony hosted by Whangārei Mayor, Sheryl Mai.